 start a dutch sales office

-HOW TO START A DUTCH SALES OFFICE
+HOW TO START A SALES OFFICE in the Netherlands

 When you are growing your business to The Netherlands, you can consider starting with a ‘sales office’.

-The main purpose of a sales office is to represent your overseas company in a new market (such as The Netherlands), and to allow your sales office to perform sales activities.
+The main purpose of a sales office is to represent your overseas company in a new market (such as The Netherlands) and to allow your sales office to perform sales activities.

 The sales office typically provides sales activities, for goods or services, that it does not provide locally.
 Instead, the goods or services are provided by the overseas company.

 A very good example of this structure, are the thousands of sales offices that are based in Hong Kong, to represent the factories that are based in China.
 Although the factories are based in China, due to the strict regulations and high level of bureaucracy, it’s more convenient for the factories to have all sales activities structured via Hong Kong.
 This means that the sales staff is actually based, outside the country of production.

 In the Netherlands, the formation of sales offices is also very common.
 This has largely to do with the fact that Europe’s biggest sea- and airports are based in the Netherlands, and due to the fact that the Netherlands has a more interesting entrepreneurial climate than Germany.
 Which means that many of the German-made goods are also sold via Dutch sales offices.